1+2+3+4+5+… does not equal a negative number — January 18, 2014

 4. Just as my kids will not know what cassette tapes are, or CDs, or DVDs, and will live in an entirely virtual world, they will also likely not know books.
 They will surely not understand why daddy has a 20-volume dictionary which he is always tempted to supplement, even though he spends all his dictionary time accessing the online OED through the Cambridge Public Library.
 And they will definitely not have the same experience daddy had, wherein he’d lay on the floor of his parents’ office, flip open to a random page in the World Book Encyclopedia, and go exploring for a little while.
 If they existed today, they would be using the Wikipedia, which — while it may be more accurate — is obviously no substitute for a real encyclopedia.
 (I use the Wiki every day, and have donated hundreds of dollars to its upkeep, but this is still obvious to me.)

 So my job is to stand athwart history yelling Stop.
 I realize this is ridiculous.
 Nonetheless, here we are.
 I want my kids to be able to amble over to the bookshelves, see something interesting, grab it off the shelf, and give it a read.
-I’m inclined to buy an [book: Encyclopædia Britannica] off eBay just to have it around, and a [book: Dictionary of American Regional English], and the [book: Historical Statistics of the United States] (even while these perfect mythical children annually burn sacred incense to mourn the passing of the [book: Statistical Abstract of the United States]), and [book: Bartlett’s Familiar Quotations].
+I’m inclined to buy an Encyclopædia Britannica off eBay just to have it around, and a Dictionary of American Regional English, and the Historical Statistics of the United States (even while these perfect mythical children annually burn sacred incense to mourn the passing of the Statistical Abstract of the United States), and Bartlett’s Familiar Quotations.
 Absurd?
 Absolutely.
 Going to get progressively more absurd with the passing of time?
 You bet.

 5. I really really really hate using a computer when I’m not at work.
 Reading e-books on my iPad would be so much not my speed that I don’t even want to discuss the prospect.
 Kindles are just on the boundary: closer to an Etch-a-Sketch than to an iPad, but still too close to a computer for comfort.